araobp/sensor-network/README.md

 I am currently developing flows using the blocks: [node-red flows](./node-red).

-Note: Node-RED is not aware of underlying networking layers, ignoring IP subnets, VLANs etc. The tool is for IT guys, not for networking guys.
+Note: Node-RED is not aware of underlying networking layers, ignoring IP subnets, VLANs, networking security etc. The tool is for IT guys, not for networking guys.

 ## Ansible